Co-Director of the JD/PhD Program; Associate Professor

 Curriculum Vitae: Curriculum Vitae (PDF)

-Professor Naomi Goldstein is Associate Professor of Psychology at Drexel University and a member of the core faculty of the JD/PhD Program in Law and Psychology.
-She specializes in forensic psychology and child and adolescent behavior problems.
+Dr. Naomi Goldstein is Associate Professor of Psychology at Drexel University and co-Director of the JD/Ph.D.
+Program in Law and Psychology.
+Dr. Goldstein specializes in forensic psychology, with a particular focus on youths’ capacities to make legal decisions.

-Goldstein’s research has been funded by grants and contracts from the National Institute of Mental Health, American Psychology - Law Society, American Academy of Forensic Psychology, Institute for Women's Health at Drexel University, and Philadelphia Department of Human Services.
-She holds a BA in Psychology from Wesleyan University, in CT, and completed her PhD in Clinical Psychology at the University of Massachusetts, Amherst.
-She completed a clinical internship at the University of Massachusetts Medical Center in Worcester, MA.
-She teaches Graduate Statistics and graduate and undergraduate courses in Child Psychopathology and Treatment at Drexel University.
+Dr. Goldstein’s research has been funded by the National Institute of Mental Health-National Institutes of Health, Stoneleigh Foundation, American Psychology - Law Society, American Academy of Forensic Psychology, Institute for Women's Health at Drexel University, and Philadelphia Department of Human Services.
+She holds a B.A. in Psychology from Wesleyan University, in CT, and completed her Ph.D. in Clinical Psychology at the University of Massachusetts, Amherst.
+Dr. Goldstein completed a clinical internship at the University of Massachusetts Medical Center in Worcester, MA.